For more information contact:

-Controller’s Office and Purchasing Services personnel review expenses to ensure compliance with University policies and procedures.
+Controller’s Office and Purchasing Services personnel answer inquiries and provide guidance regarding expenses to ensure compliance with University policies and procedures.

 The accounting system checks all expenses from discretionary accounts to assure that each expense is in an allowable object category (see BPPM 70.09) as defined by the Establishment of Fund form (see BPPM 30.75).

 Discretionary account records may be subject to public review and are subject to audit by the University’s Internal Audit Office and state of Washington auditors.

 Procedures – General

 Departments are to use standard University procedures and forms when making expenditures from discretionary accounts.
 (See BPPM Chapter 70 for purchasing procedures and Chapter 95 for travel procedures.)